denistsoi/franklinchen.github.io/content/post/2013-04-29-celebrating-the-victory-of-the-cmu-tartans-in-the-2012-13-pittsburgh-chess-league-season.markdown

 ## Conclusion

 The CMU Tartans rule again!
 It was a fun time.
 Thank you, Jeff, for organizing this dinner!
 I hope to be able to play more than two rounds for the team next year.

+### (Update of 2016-01-09)

+I didn't play in the Pittsburgh Chess League in 2013-2014 or 2014-2015, but have been enjoying being with the CMU Tartans again, now on board two, for the 2015-2016 season, which has three more rounds to go.
+Jeff and Ed are still on the team, but the rest of the 2012-2013 team have left town.